backdrop-contrib/remove_generator/README.md

 =========================

 The [OWASP web application fingerprinting guide](https://www.owasp.org/index.php/Fingerprint_Web_Application_%28OTG-INFO-009%29) discusses methods to identify web applications and their version to determine known vulnerabilities and appropriate exploits.
-In the remediation advise, OWASP recommends removing HTML code or anything else that explicitly points to a specific framework to be sure the framework cannot be detected by automatic scans.
+In the remediation advice, OWASP recommends removing HTML code or anything else that explicitly points to a specific framework to be sure the framework cannot be detected by automatic scans.